Local number portability: Oman

 In Oman, Mobile Number Portability was mandated on the Public Mobile Operators, Nawras and Oman Mobile, via the licenses issued to them by the Telecommunications Regulatory Authority (TRA).
 Mobile number portability was launched on August 26, 2006.
 Users are able to change cellular phone carriers without changing their number for a nominal fee of 3 OMR.

 Saudi Arabia

-In Saudi Arabia, MNP was launched on July 8, 2006, to be the first country to launch this service in the ME region.
+In Saudi Arabia mobile number portability was launched on July 8, 2006, to be the first country to launch this service in the ME region.
 A centralized number portability clearinghouse (NPC) solution was implemented by CITC(the telecom regulation authority) and the two mobile phone operators were obliged to implement the MNP solution in their networks and to interface with the NPC. the service was provided to the mobile subscribers for free.

 Oceania

 Australia

 In Australia, local telephone numbers have been portable since 1999.
 The porting process is based on a peer-to-peer file exchange between fixed line operators.
 According to ACMA, local number portability came into full effect at the start of 2000.
 Mobile number portability has been available as of September 25, 2001.

 For service providers who require knowledge of porting activity to enable them to deliver voice calls directly to the current "network owner", they can either form agreements with all of the fixed-line operators, or use a third-party LNP provider, such as Paradigm.One.